-Individuals applying as transfer students must have achieved a minimum overall final average of 65% in all previous university studies at an accredited University and have experienced no extensive academic difficulty to be considered for admission.
+To be considered for admission, individuals applying as transfer students must have achieved a minimum overall final average of 65% in all previous university studies at an accredited university and have experienced no extensive academic difficulty.

 Please Note: Meeting the minimum admission requirements does not guarantee admission.

 All Canadian University Transfer applicants who have met the admission requirements will have their applications considered for transfer credit.
 Transfer credit may be granted for all courses completed at another accredited university within Canada with a minimum final mark of 60% (C-), provided that these courses, even though not offered and/or taken at King’s/Western, are recognized as reaching acceptable university standards and may be appropriately included in the program of studies at King’s University College.

 Students should provide full course syllabi to the Registrar's office to be used for assessment of direct course equivalency for credits being considered for transfer.
 Please send full course syllabi to an Admissions Officer (contact information below).
 Failure to provide requested full course syllabi for transfer credit assessment may result in limited course selection during Summer Academic Orientation.